How To Get Rid Of Hard Water Stains

 Here are some techniques you could use to remove hard water stains.

-Vinegar’s available in every household and is a completely natural option to get rid of hard water stains.
+Vinegar’s available in every household and is a completely natural option to get rid of the stains.
 Take vinegar out from its original packaging and pour it into a spray bottle.
 Spray the area where the hard water stains are present and keep it on for a maximum of 15 minutes.
 It’s important to keep the vinegar on for a while to break down the stains.

 Make sure that the vinegar doesn’t dry and keep your surface as wet as possible for these 15 minutes.
 In case you’re trying to remove stains from larger glass surfaces, pour vinegar on paper towels and stick them to the glass.